videojs/videojs-playlist/docs/api.md

 ```

 ### `remove(index: number, count?: number) -> Array<PlaylistItem>`
 Removes a specified number of items from the playlist, starting at the given index.
+If the current item is within the removed range, the next available item after it is loaded.
+If there is no such item, the player will have no current source.

 #### Parameters
 * `index` (`number`): The starting index to remove items from.
 Removal occurs only if the index is within bounds.